 I’ve learned to really value what I have.
 When I was growing up I only got new things on birthdays and at Christmas.
 I got second-hand clothes from older cousins and neighbors (that was exciting and cool!).
 I got my first job two weeks after my 13th birthday.
 I worked hard and saved even harder.
 I made lists of what I wanted and when I had enough saved, and only then, did that item become mine.
 Now credit cards, debit cards, pay passes, and instant credit means anyone and everyone can have everything right now.
 The saving, the wanting and the waiting has gone—we get what we want when we want it whether we want or need it or not.

 6. You really want what you are waiting for

 We don’t need much ‘stuff’ to be happy.
-My sister Louise always laughs—I’ve always been a bit frugal—because I’ve lived my life writing down what I want to buy on a ’3 month waiting list’.
+My sister Louise always laughs—I’ve always been a bit frugal—because I’ve lived my life writing down what I want to buy on a three-month waiting list.
 If I still wanted and needed said item when the 3 months passed I’d buy the item.
 9 times out of 10 I no longer wanted or needed it.
 This ‘no buying’ experiment has really reinforced that we need very little to be happy.
-I’ve learnt that if I wait one whole year for something, I really will want it.
+I’ve learned that if I wait one whole year for something, I really will want it.

 7. You can inspire others

 We can set a trend and inspire others.
-What I’ve learned most is that you need just one person to get out there and be brave and try some new to inspire many others.
-What was once seen by colleagues as a ‘crazy’ and ‘alternative’ venture is now encouraging people to buy less, save more and think about that they want and need.
+What I’ve learned most is that you need just one person to get out there and be brave and try something new to inspire many others.
+What was once seen by colleagues as a ‘crazy’ and ‘alternative’ venture is now encouraging people to buy less, save more and think about what they want and need.